Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

  -----Main Goal -- To design a responsive and easy to navigate the authentication email notification screens of the desktop screen for the admin

+## Name: Oluwatosin Alabi

+## Description: Improved Ux Writing on product details pop-up screen
+### Observation/Changes
+I observed some Ux writing inconsistencies on the product details and also observed issues relating to product tone and worked on a rewrite.
+- Improved ux writing
+- Users' Dashboard - Product Description Pop Up

+-----Main Goal -- Improving user experience and interaction with the product